Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 \subsubsection{Gamma}

-The Gamma of a derivative is the sensitivity of the Delta of the derivative price with respect to the current value of the underlying asset, i.e. $\Delta_{xx} f(X_t)$.
+The Gamma of a derivative is the sensitivity of its Delta with respect to the current value of the underlying asset, i.e. $\Delta_{xx} f(X_t)$.
 Here we will derive a similar formula to (\ref{eq:delta_s}) for the Gamma.

 \begin{assumptions} $\Delta_t \sigma = \Delta_{tx} \sigma = 0$ in $\Lambda$.

 \end{assumptions}